-As of September 30, 2022, we had \$645.8 million of gross federal net operating loss ("NOL") carryforwards, primarily related to acquisitions made in prior fiscal years.
+As of September 29, 2023, we had \$388.6 million of gross federal NOL carryforwards, primarily related to acquisitions made in prior fiscal years.
 The federal NOL carryforwards will expire at various dates through 2038 for losses generated prior to the tax period ended September 27, 2019.
 For losses generated during the tax period ended September 27, 2019 and future years, the NOL carryforward period is indefinite but the loss utilization will be limited to 80% of taxable income.
-The reported net operating loss carryforward includes any limitation under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, which applies to an ownership change as defined under Section 382.
+The reported NOL carryforward includes any limitation under Sections 382 and 383 of the Internal Revenue Code ("IRC") of 1986, as amended, which applies to an ownership change as defined under Section 382.